Anaximander: Cartography

 Both Strabo and Agathemerus (later Greek geographers) claim that, according to the geographer Eratosthenes, Anaximander was the first to publish a map of the world.
 The map probably inspired the Greek historian Hecataeus of Miletus to draw a more accurate version.
 Strabo viewed both as the first geographers after Homer.

 Maps were produced in ancient times, also notably in Egypt, Lydia, the Middle East, and Babylon.
 Only some small examples survived until today.
-The unique example of a world map comes from late Babylonian tablet BM 92687 later than 9th century BC but is based probably on a much older map.
+The unique example of a world map comes from the late Babylonian Map of the World later than 9th century BC but is based probably on a much older map.
 These maps indicated directions, roads, towns, borders, and geological features.
 Anaximander's innovation was to represent the entire inhabited land known to the ancient Greeks.

 Such an accomplishment is more significant than it at first appears.
 Anaximander most likely drew this map for three reasons.
 First, it could be used to improve navigation and trade between Miletus's colonies and other colonies around the Mediterranean Sea and Black Sea.
 Second, Thales would probably have found it easier to convince the Ionian city-states to join in a federation in order to push the Median threat away if he possessed such a tool.
 Finally, the philosophical idea of a global representation of the world simply for the sake of knowledge was reason enough to design one.

 Surely aware of the sea's convexity, he may have designed his map on a slightly rounded metal surface.
-The centre or “navel” of the world (ὀμφαλός γῆς omphalós gẽs) could have been Delphi, but is more likely in Anaximander's time to have been located near Miletus.
+The centre or "navel" of the world (ὀμφαλός γῆς omphalós gẽs) could have been Delphi, but is more likely in Anaximander's time to have been located near Miletus.
 The Aegean Sea was near the map's centre and enclosed by three continents, themselves located in the middle of the ocean and isolated like islands by sea and rivers.
 Europe was bordered on the south by the Mediterranean Sea and was separated from Asia by the Black Sea, the Lake Maeotis, and, further east, either by the Phasis River (now called the Rioni in Georgia) or the Tanais.
 The Nile flowed south into the ocean, separating Libya (which was the name for the part of the then-known African continent) from Asia.